 Long-term volunteers sit with Fr.
 John Adams on the steps of Gandhi House.

-Volunteers live in SOME's Gandhi House which is located near Catholic University in northeast Washington, DC.
+Volunteers live in SOME's Gandhi House, which is located near Catholic University in northeast Washington, DC.
 This shared living experience offers a unique balance of communal lifestyle and independence.
-Volunteers must obey house rules and are encouraged to share meals, chores, and experiences while also respecting one another's individuality and allowing for personal growth.
+Volunteers are encouraged to share meals, chores, and experiences while also respecting one another's individuality and allowing for personal growth.

-SOME welcomes men and women, single, or under religious vows, 21 years of age and up to the volunteer program.
+SOME welcomes men and women, 21 years of age and up.
 In most cases, a college degree or equivalent is required.

-The steps to becoming a long-term volunteer are as follows:
+The steps to becoming a SOME Volunteer Corps Long-term (year) volunteer are as follows:

 "My year of working as a volunteer at SOME gave me invaluable experience in a new field.
 With the breadth of programs at SOME, I was able to combine my interests in direct service and systemic change.
 The training I received helped me transition from my service year to an amazing new job... at SOME."